-4. The 2012 Series EE Bonds are payable solely from the Revenues and other amounts pledged to such payment under the Second Resolution.
-The 2012 Series EE Bonds are not a debt of the State, the City or the Board and neither the State, the City, the Board nor any other political subdivision of the State is liable thereon.

-5. The Lease and the Financing Agreement have been duly authorized, executed and delivered by the respective parties thereto and constitute valid and binding obligations of such parties, enforceable in accordance with their terms.

-6. The Revenues derived from the operation of the System are the property of the Board.
-The Financing Agreement validly transfers the right, title and interest of the Board in the Revenues to the Authority to the extent and as provided in the Financing Agreement, subject only to the provisions of the Act, the Financing Agreement and the Second Resolution permitting the application thereof for or to the purposes, and on the terms and conditions, therein set forth.

-7. By virtue of the Act, the Authority has a valid, binding and perfected statutory lien upon the Revenues to be paid by the Board to the Authority pursuant to the Financing Agreement and such lien constitutes a first priority security interest therein.

-8. Interest on the 2012 Series EE Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
-Interest on the 2012 Series EE Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes.
-However, interest on the 2012 Series EE Bonds is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Interest on the 2012 Series EE Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
-We express no opinion regarding other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the 2012 Series EE Bonds.
+- 4. The 2013 Series AA Bonds are payable solely from the Revenues and other amounts pledged to such payment under the Second Resolution.
+The 2013 Series AA Bonds are not a debt of the State, the City or the Board and neither the State, the City, the Board nor any other political subdivision of the State is liable thereon. - 5.
+The Lease and the Financing Agreement have been duly authorized, executed and delivered by the respective parties thereto and constitute valid and binding obligations of such parties, enforceable in accordance with their terms. - 6.
+The Revenues derived from the operation of the System are the property of the Board.
+The Financing Agreement validly transfers the right, title and interest of the Board in the Revenues to the Authority to the extent and as provided in the Financing Agreement, subject only to the provisions of the Act, the Financing Agreement and the Second Resolution permitting the application thereof for or to the purposes, and on the terms and conditions, therein set forth. - 7.
+By virtue of the Act, the Authority has a valid, binding and perfected statutory lien upon the Revenues to be paid by the Board to the Authority pursuant to the Financing Agreement and such lien constitutes a first priority security interest therein. - 8.
+Interest on the 2013 Series AA Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
+Interest on the 2013 Series AA Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes.
+However, interest on the 2013 Series AA Bonds is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Interest on the 2013 Series AA Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+We express no opinion regarding other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the 2013 Series AA Bonds.

 In rendering the opinions set forth in paragraphs 5 and 6 above, we wish to advise you that we have, with your consent, relied upon the opinion of Corporation Counsel of The City of New York dated the date hereof and addressed to you as to the validity, binding effect and enforceability of the Lease and the Financing Agreement with respect to the Board and the City.
-In rendering the priority of lien opinion set forth in paragraph 7 above, we have (i) relied upon a certification by the Board that it has not made or granted a pledge of or security interest in the Revenues to any person other than the Authority and that it has not taken any action which could result in the imposition by operation of law of any lien, charge or encumbrance upon the Revenues, and (ii) assumed, without making any independent investigation, that (1) no lien, charge or encumbrance upon the Revenues has been imposed or exists by operation of law that is prior to the lien in favor of the Authority and (2) no facts or circumstances have occurred or exist which could result in the imposition of law of any lien, charge or encumbrance upon the Revenues has been imposed or encumbrance upon the Revenues has been imposed or exists by operation of law that is prior to the lien in favor of the Authority and (2) no facts or circumstances have occurred or exist which could result in the imposition of law of any lien, charge or encumbrance upon the Revenues that is prior to the lien in favor of the Authority.
+In rendering the priority of lien opinion set forth in paragraph 7 above, we have (i) relied upon a certification by the Board that it has not made or granted a pledge of or security interest in the Revenues to any person other than the Authority and that it has not taken any action which could result in the imposition by operation of law of any lien, charge or encumbrance upon the Revenues, and (ii) assumed, without making any independent investigation, that (1) no lien, charge or encumbrance upon the Revenues has been imposed or exists by operation of law that is prior to the lien in favor of the Authority and (2) no facts or circumstances have occurred or exist which could result in the imposition by operation of law of any lien, charge or encumbrance upon the Revenues that is prior to the lien in favor of the Authority.